Natural, Herbal Wormers and Worming Aids for Dogs and Cats to Prevent and Treat Infestations

 Cloves

-Not for puppies, cats and kittens
+for dogs and puppies, cats and kittens

 Cloves have many health benefits and have been used for both their medicinal and culinary properties by humans dating back 2000 years.
 Their benefit in the fight against internal parasites is two-fold:

-• Cloves contain a compound that increases the white blood cell count which boosts your dog’s immune system – a healthy dog is not a good host for a parasite infestation;
+• Cloves contain a compound that increases the white blood cell count which boosts your dog’s immune system – a healthy dog is not a good host for a parasite infestation.

 • Cloves contain potent antibacterial properties and anti-parasitic properties.